Are there any ferret stores near me?

 Do All Pet Stores Sell Ferrets?

 Not every pet shop sells ferrets, actually, a few of them do.
-Actually, there are countries where it is illegal to sell ferrets in pet stores so check your local laws before you start exploring pet shops near you that hold ferrets.
+There are countries where it is illegal to sell ferrets in pet stores so check your local laws before you start exploring pet shops near you that hold ferrets.
 The reason for that law is because keeping a ferret in a pet shop is not good for a ferret.
 You can read all about their treatment later in the article.

 Most ferret pet stores are part of some big brand with stores in numerous cities.
 One of the most popular ferret pet shops is Petco, so it is the main source of pet shop ferrets.
 There are a few PetSmart stores that have ferrets from time to time, but mostly they don’t have them in the offer.
-Small pet shops don’t sell ferrets, but you can get there ferret equipment like toys, litter, food, etc.
+Small pet shops don’t sell ferrets, but you can get ferret equipment like toys, litter, food, etc there.

 Where Do Pet Shop Ferrets Come From?